Alfaxad/PenTango-NMA21/README.md

 ![res7](https://user-images.githubusercontent.com/68440833/126876274-8577fad0-24e2-44da-9463-e329ce8df6c3.png)

+## Note.
+Apart from the jupyter notebooks, other parts of our work were not included in the repository since they exceeded the maximum limit og Github's file size.
+However they can be found via link -> https://deepnote.com/project/PenTango-3jLJgAhKSTGUcgRz43qUzw/%2FPenTango%20-%20Cichy.ipynb

 ## References.

 1. Cichy, R., Khosla, A., Pantazis, D. et al. Comparison of deep neural networks to spatio-temporal cortical dynamics of human visual object recognition reveals hierarchical correspondence.
 Sci Rep 6, 27755 (2016). https://doi.org/10.1038/srep27755